-While New York's Metropolitan Transportation Authority Tuesday became the second to borrow from its \$500 billion lending program for state and local government agencies after the bank cut the penalties it charges, the program is likely to remain a last resort only for those hit hardest by the steep economic contraction.
+While New York's Metropolitan Transportation Authority Tuesday became the second to borrow from its \$500 billion lending program for state and local government agencies after the bank cut the

 Few have been as financial battered by the coronavirus as the MTA, the bus, subway and train agency whose revenue tumbled as New York earlier this year became an epicenter of the pandemic.
 That triggered concern among investors that left it paying relatively steep penalties to borrow in the public bond market, making the 1.92% charged by the Fed a better deal.